GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/hub-env/securitycontrols.md

 # Technical Controls - P1

 ### AC-3(7) - ACCESS ENFORCEMENT | ROLE-BASED ACCESS CONTROL
-The information system enforces a role-based access control policy over defined subjects and objects and controls access based upon
+The information system enforces a role-based access control policy over defined subjects and objects and controls access based upon organization-defined roles and users authorized to assume such roles.

 Role policies for accounts are being set in this package
 * Settings for roles and privs assigned (only for GCP custom role allowing access to SDN)